Install Foswiki with Nginx on Ubuntu 24.04

 How to set up Let’s Encrypt SSL certificate for Nginx on Ubuntu Linux

-Once you have restarted the Nginx web server, open your browser and browse to the server hostname or IP address you defined in the Nginx server block.
+Open a browser and browse to the server hostname or IP address defined in the Nginx server block after restarting the web server.

 http://foswiki.example.com/bin/view

-Click on the configure link to set up the app.
+Click the configure link to set up the application.

-Begin configuring all the necessary settings for your site.
+Configure the necessary settings for the site.
 Click the Save button in the upper right corner of the configuration page.

-The login section at the top of the left-hand menu should show that you are still logged in as a temporary Admin user.
-Click on the “Log Out” link to exit that user.
+The login section at the top of the left-hand menu should show that the session remains active under a temporary Admin user.
+Click the "Log Out" link to exit that account.

 Conclusion:

 Installing Foswiki with Nginx support on Ubuntu 24.04 provides a robust collaboration environment.
-Here are the key takeaways:
+Review the key takeaways below:

 - Foswiki Overview: A powerful open-source platform for collaborative content management.